esri-rwhitman/gis-tools-for-hadoop/samples/trip-discovery/doc/README.md

 necessarily to additionally check whether the car has in fact moved more than a threshold roaming distance (using `GeometryEngine.geodesicDistanceOnWGS84`).

+### Common destination of trips from common origin

 The input for the second-stage MapReduce job, was the output of the first stage, namely the longitude, latitude, and grid-cell bounds of both the origin